 In the 80s the first recognizable drum machines emerged and began to make their presence known in the music studios of the world.
 Today, no respectable studio or solo performer is without a high-quality drum machine.
-Some come loaded with built in patterns.
+Some come loaded with built-in patterns.
 Others allow you to generate patterns of your own.
 And still others provide a blizzard of presets and the ability to import your own samples.
-While most of the action these days has migrated to digital analog machines are still being produced that can more than hold their own, as we’ll see shortly.
-If you want to choose the right electronic drum accessories visit electronicdrumguy after read the reviews definitely you will select the right drum accessories and drum sets.
+While most of the action these days has migrated to digital-analog machines are still being produced that can more than hold their own, as we’ll see shortly.
 Below are the best drum machines on the market today.

 Roland AIRA Rhythm Performer (TR-8S)